kiasarecool/Thermostat_for_Plug-in_Heater/README.md

 **Remember you need to tie the GND lines together, and the 3.3V vcc too...
 The esp32 S2 Mini only has 2 GND Pins and 1 3.3V pin!**

-- **Plug IN**: Get a high power short APLIANCE or HEAVY DUTY EXT cord with a 3 prong plug, cut in half and use male plug in side for AC power in to unit, use 20A In Line fuse on HOT line)
+- **Plug IN**: Get a high power short APLIANCE or HEAVY DUTY EXT cord with a 3 prong plug, cut in half and use male plug in side for AC power in to unit.
+(For safety use 20A In Line fuse on HOT line)

 ### ESP32-S2 Mini
 - **5V Power**: Connect the 5V USB output from a charging block to ESP32 with a usb-c cable.